John Cody (union leader): Union leader

+Cody was reported to have aided then real estate developer Donald Trump in building Trump Tower despite the fact that there was a city-wide teamster strike.

+Criminal convictions

+In 1982 Cody was convicted of labour Racketeering and Tax evasion resulting in Cody being sentenced to five years in prison.
+A jury found him guilty of seven of eight charges of engaging in racketeering since 1968, violating tax laws, and accepting gifts from contractors who had dealings with the union which violated Taft–Hartley Act.
+After his conviction, Robert Sasso the Treasurer of 282 succeeded Cody.

-Cody was known for his cautious behavior, including installing anti-bugging devices in his phones and patting guests at his home for bugs.
-As a result, federal prosecutors described him as a tough case to crack.
-However, Cody eventually went to jail for racketeering and Robert Sasso, the Treasurer of 282, took power.
-In what federal prosecutors described as a "desperate attempt" to regain power, Cody hired a former jailhouse inmate to assassinate Sasso.
-The inmate was an informant for the FBI, and recorded conversations about the plot, including Cody discussing "relative merits of using explosives or a gun with a silencer," to kill Sasso.
+After his conviction for racketeering in what federal prosecutors described as a "desperate attempt" to regain power, Cody hired a former jailhouse inmate to assassinate Cody's successor Robert Sasso.
+The inmate was an informant for the FBI and recorded conversations about the plot, including Cody discussing " the relative merits of using explosives or a gun with a silencer," to kill Sasso.
 Cody went to prison for attempted murder as a result.

+Death

 Cody died of Alzheimer's disease in 2001, at the age of 79.